 A A request for a Director's Review is processed similarly to how the complaint was processed.
 Once the request is properly filed with C.A.R., the other parties are noticed and given an opportunity to respond.
 All parties are also given lists of potential review panelists, a form to challenge such potential panelists, and a form to indicate their availability for a review hearing.
 Once the time frame for submitting these forms has lapsed, C.A.R. selects panelists not challenged to serve on the Director's Review tribunal and schedules a hearing.
-At the hearing, the parties make arguments to the Director's Review tribunal regarding whether or not there was a lack of due process.
+At the hearing, the non-prevailing party, the prevailing party, and the original hearing's Presiding Officer or his or her designee make arguments to the Director's Review tribunal regarding whether or not there was a lack of due process.

 A No. The review panel has only two options in reviewing the hearing: (i) adopt the recommendation of the hearing tribunal; or (ii) remand for a new hearing.
 The review panel cannot modify or change the award.